 Jack Russells are certainly not for everyone.
-Before you consider owning one of these dogs, you need to know as much as possible about them so that you can make an informed decision beforehand.
+Before you decide to own one of these dogs, find out all you can about them so you can make an informed decision beforehand.

 Jack Russells are working terriers.
-Dogs in this group have certain characteristics related to their class which are not appealing to all dog owners.
-The handling they require can be overwhelming to some, but others find that ownership is a rewarding experience and well worth the effect.
+Dogs in this class have certain characteristics that are not appealing to all dog owners.
+The handling they require can be overwhelming to some.
+But others find that ownership is a rewarding experience and well worth the effect.
 Continue reading

 Pomeranian dogs make very good family pets.
 They are intelligent, have a passive nature and make good watchdogs.
 Although they are known to have quite the attitude at times, they can be very easily trained and become a devoted member of the family.